morethanmachines/project-harmony/specifications/block/documents/block.md

 None

 ### Returns
 Returns a block object for a valid block identifier (system, vineyard, user).
-If it is for a depricated block, the current active block is returned along with `data` property containing a dictionary of the block's parent objects.
+If it is for a deprecated block, the current active block is returned along with `data` property containing a dictionary of the block's parent objects.

 ### Response
 ```